In this article:

 In this example, Fully Annotated and Heavy CDR3 Length are the fields we are filtering on, =, AND and BETWEEN are the operators, and Yes, 8, and 10 are the values.

-To search for sequences that meet the conditions of having a heavy chain, is fully annotated and have a CDR3 length of 10 amino acids, use an SQL filter query in the form:
+To search for sequences that meet the conditions of having a Heavy V gene from the IGHV1 family and are in frame and fully annotated, use an SQL filter query in the form:

-In this example, Chain, Fully Annotated and Heavy CDR3 Length are the fields we are filtering on, = and AND are the operators, and Heavy, Yes, and 10 are the values.
+In this example, Heavy V Gene and In Frame & Fully Annotated are the fields we are filtering on, LIKE and AND are the operators, and IGHV1-% and Yes are the values.

 The operator IN can also be useful for performing multiple searches within the same column.
 If you would like to search for a list of particular CDR3 sequences you could use the following SQL filter query: